anirbandGIT/JavaScript-Interview-Questions/README.md

 ## Please explain with presudo code if possible.

+b would be undefined ie. in the console it would print "undefined"

 ## Q7 What will be the output for below code snippet?

 <pre>